alexneamtu/alexneamtu.github.io/README.md

 ## Profile
-> I am a highly experienced `Software Developer` with over 15 years experience with a proven track record of using good engineering practice to produce software for new, innovative and profitable products and solutions.
+> I am a Software Developer with almost 20 years of extensive experience, mainly as a senior backend developer, but also as senior full stack developer, with a proven track record of using good engineering practices.

+> I have developed and maintained a variety of applications, ranging from media delivery solutions, direct mail automation software, video analysis and management platforms, and educational projects.

 ## Experience